 AM: What is the biggest challenge you are facing now?

 NK: The one thing I wasn’t fully prepared for was the huge time and effort required to follow the processes and prepare the documents necessary for regulatory compliance.
 Everyone on our team was more or less experienced with research, innovation, the software product development life cycle, and verification and validation methods.
 But to actually put this in a quality management system, applying the traceability rules and complying with all the regulations and standards required by the European Union’s MEDDEV directives and its Medical Device Directive means long hours and real dedication.

 AM: What is the one thing that, if made available, would help this startup succeed?

 NK: Like all startups, we could always use more funds and time.
 Lack of either can be detrimental to a startup’s success.
 Hasty decisions and cost reductions when building a medical product can lead to failure.
 Thankfully, within our team there is no shortage of talent, and PD Neurotechnology is supported by business and financial managers and advisors experienced enough to steer the company through the difficulties.

 AM: What kind of advice would you give to any researcher turning into entrepreneur?

-NK: There is one thing that every researcher needs to keep in mind when aspiring to commercialize his fruit of labor: evidence.
+NK: There is one thing that every researcher needs to keep in mind when aspiring to commercialize her or his fruit of labor: evidence.
 Far too many great innovative ideas will never get past the lab and into the market due to lack of tangible evidence that the actual product could be sufficiently and sustainably effective.
 In my mind, the path to further rounds of funding and a successful exit or production goes through evidence and regulatory compliance.